gwiam/awt_atoyom/porting_player_control.md

         - to check for collision simply do is_colliding
         - to get the collider do get_collider
     - set bullet freeze behavior to static to prevent collision with the player
+    - use position of the ObjectHolder in this case, not the global

 # Notes